Tropical Sands Resort in Fort Myers Beach, FL.

 I was moving from my resort in Panama City Beach to Fort Myers Beach, so it was a full 8-hour day drive.
 I woke to catch the sunrise again in Panama City Beach and then hit the road first thing.
 I knew if I could get going early, I would be able to avoid some traffic on the way.

-I took interstate 10 to Interstate 75 near Lake City, FL.
-Then just followed 75 down for an almost strait shot.
+I took Interstate 10 to Interstate 75 near Lake City, FL.
+Then just followed 75 down for an almost straight shot.
 The drive was not bad at all and traffic was light for the summer.

-Next it was back to the resort and to find the pool.
-My room had a pool view,, so it was very easy to find.
-I went in the room, dropped my stuff and took a B-Line towards the pool for a swim.
+Next, it was back to the resort to find the pool.
+My room had a pool view, so it was very easy to find.
+I went into the room, dropped my stuff, and took a B-Line towards the pool for a swim.
 I figured I would head to the beach tomorrow.
 I still had that moving feeling from being in the car all day.

 The rooms here or villas were nice and large and felt more like staying at someone’s condo near the beach than anything else.

 The villas were full of amenities, having everything I look for in a resort.
 The villas were a giant 1,300 square foot which as beach villas go is about 400 square feet larger than most.
 This gave the villa a warm, comfortable, easy feeling.

 - DVD Player

 Then the resort itself offers all of these options.